Halperin, who joined the League in 1997, plans to be on the job through June 2005 to see through several key League initiatives.

 On Halperin's watch, League membership has increased from 98 in 1996 to more than 170 today; League revenue increased 42.5 percent, 1997 through June 2004; and contributed income (through grants, private and corporate contributions, and the annual Showtime! gala) jumped from $45,000 to $664,000.

+An embezzlement scheme that had been crippling the organization for five years prior to Halperin's arrival was rooted out, stabilizing the organization.
+She also expanded the League's relationships with other arts and cultural organizations, local and state governments, the funding community, and the business world, according to the League.
 Also during Helperin's time, Theater Fever, created and launched in 1998, is still an anchor event of Chicago's Winter Delights promotion; the League's web site Chicagoplays.com was launched in January 2001, and today receives over 60,000 unique visitors per month, from more than 70 countries; the League responded to the downturned economy following 9/11 with the "From the Streets to the Seats" public service campaign — a $500,000 program completed on a budget of $20,000; Chicagoplays, created in six weeks and introduced in September 2002, is now a 150,000-plus circulation monthly magazine, used by more than 80 theatres as their official show guide and publication; in January 2005, the League launched Theater Thursdays, its newest audience development program.

 Halperin had a diverse career background prior to joining the League, most recently as marketing director for the Chicago Park District, where she developed the award-winning "Come Out and Play" logo and the parks' first mainstream media ad campaign.
 Previous positions include deputy for policy and communications for the Illinois State Treasurer; deputy press secretary for Mayor Richard M. Daley; and, Chicago Public Schools director of communications.
 She has also been an award-winning journalist.